sigmf/SigMF/sigmf-spec.md

 created [a guide](https://data.research.cornell.edu/content/intellectual-property#data-licensing)
 to help you make these choices.

-## SigMF Compliance by Applications
+## SigMF Compliance

+The term 'SigMF Compliant' is used throughout this document, which can take on one of several contextually dependent meanings.
+In order for a schema, recording, or application to be 'SigMF Compliant', specific conditions MUST be met, outlined in the following sections.
+Provided the below criteria are met, an application or dataset can indicate that it is 'SigMF Compliant'.

+### SigMF Schema Compliance

+In order to be 'SigMF Compliant', a schema MUST meet the following requirements:

+1. Adheres to and supports the metadata file naming conventions, `objects`, `namespaces`, and `names` specified by this document.
+1. MUST contain all REQUIRED fields with the correct datatype listed the `core` namespace, and any namespace listed in the `extensions` array.
+1. MUST NOT contain fields that are not outlined in the `core` or a listed `extensions` namespace.

+### SigMF Recording Compliance

-In order to be `SigMF Compliant`, an application MUST meet the following
+In order to be 'SigMF Compliant', a recording MUST meet the following
 requirements:

+1. The Recording's schema file MUST be SigMF Compliant.
+1. Adheres to and supports the file naming conventions and dataset formats specified in this document.
+1. Stores data using the on-disk representation described by the `datatype`.

+Non Compliant Datasets might be compliant with SigMF Schema, but are not compliant with SigMF Recordings.

+### SigMF Collection Compliance

+In order to be 'SigMF Compliant', a collection MUST contain only compliant recordings.

+### SigMF Application Compliance

+In order to be 'SigMF Compliant', an application MUST meet the following
+requirements:

 1. Adheres to and supports the file rules, dataset formats, `objects`, `namespaces`, and `names` specified by this document.
-2. MUST be able to function normally without relying on any `object` not defined by the `core` SigMF specification or a named SigMF extension.
+1. MUST be able to ignore any `object` or `namespace` not specified by this document and still function normally.
-3. Capture Segments referring to non-existent samples are to be ignored.
+1. Capture Segments referring to non-existent samples SHOULD be ignored.
-4. MUST treat consecutive Capture Segments whose metadata is equivalent for purposes of that application (i.e., different only in values ignored by the application such as values defined as `optional` or unknown extensions) as it would a single segment.
+1. MUST treat consecutive Capture Segments whose metadata is equivalent for purposes of that application (i.e., it may be different in values ignored by the application such as optional values or unknown extensions) as it would a single segment.
-5. Supports all fields in the `core` namespace.
+1. MUST support parsing ALL required fields in the `core` namespace, and defines which optional fields are used by the application.
+1. MUST define which extensions are supported, parses ALL required fields in listed extension namespaces, and defines which optional fields are used.
+This definition can be in user documentation or within the code its self, though explicit documentation is RECOMMENDED.

+SigMF Compliant Applications MAY work with non-compliant Schema or Recordings, but such operation is NOT guaranteed or implied.
+Support for SigMF collections is OPTIONAL for SigMF compliant applications, however it is RECOMMENDED that applications implementing SigMF make use of collections when appropriate for interoperability and consistency.

 ## Citing SigMF